Q. How is the game actually played?

 Q. What is your return policy?

 A. Just as most companies, The Butler Didn't Do It! does not offer a refund for their downloadable products.
 Due to the nature of the files, we have no way to prevent a customer from using the game, once the files have been sent.
 However, we are happy to answer any questions once you receive your game.
+Also, since we can't possibly list every character and their description on our website, we are happy to email a replacement game should you find in your original choice, for whatever reason, the character descriptions do not fit your party needs.
+(We can do this just once).

 If you still have any questions, feel free to e-mail us at firstname.lastname@example.org.
 We check e-mail frequently throughout the day - 7 days a week.
 You may also leave a message on our answering machine at 207-778-5608 and we will gladly return your call as soon as possible